TRIPTYK/nfw-cli/docs/CreateDocker.md

 $ nfw docker <name> --noRun
 ```
 ### --noDb
-- Description: Prevent the creation of the db in the container.
+- Description: Prevents the creation of the db in the container.
 - Type: boolean
 - Default: false
 - Example: